devilry/devilry-django/doc/source/developer/restful.rst

     Get all information about the delivery with the given delivery-id, including feedback.
 This view might choose between embedding and linking/referencing *files/*.

+.. function:: PUT()

+    Create or update feedback on the delivery.

+.. function:: DELETE()

+    Clear the feedback on the delivery.

 /examiner/assignments/{assignment-id}/{group-id}/deliveries/{delivery-id}/files/